JanDeDobbeleer/ephemeral-serverless/README.md

 # build.ps1

-This handy bash script is included to help you build your function code using PowerShell.
+This handy script is included to help you build and deploy your function code using PowerShell.

 # License
 Copyright (C) 2018-2019 Vicky Lai